top of page

 Growing up with a Southern-cooking grandmother who learned from her mother, and a mother who carried on those traditions, I knew I must pass those experiences along.
 And, those experiences taught me the importance of using the freshest ingredients and how special ingredients make the best meals.
 When my daughter was born, I wanted her to have some of the same opportunities and memories that I had growing up.

-Today, at 7 and growing, my daughter wants to cook with me - cracking eggs for scrambled eggs, stirring a roux for homemade macaroni and cheese, or whisking together a salad dressing.
-My goal in starting Harvest to Highchair is to give your little ones the same fresh start I was able to give my daughter… to open their palate to the amazing flavors of real fruits, vegetables, and meats…to give them the best start on a life-long love affair with food.
+My goal in starting Harvest to Highchair is to give your little ones the same fresh start I was able to give my daughter… to open their palate to the amazing flavors of real fruits and vegetables…to give them the best start on a life-long love affair with food.